Hodge-Laplacian of Brain Networks: Method

+A $p$-simplex $\sigma_p = [ v_0, v_1, \cdots , v_p]$ is the convex hull of $p + 1$ algebraically independent points $v_0, v_1, \cdots, v_p$.
 A simplicial complex is a collection of simplices such as nodes ($0-$simplices), edges ($1$-simplices), triangles ($2$-simplices), a tetrahedron ($3$-simplices) and higher dimensional counterparts.
-More precisely, a simplicial complex $K$ is a finite set of simplexes that satisfy two conditions: any face of a simplex from $K$ is also in $K$; he intersection of any two simplexes in $K$ is either empty or a shared face \cite{edelsbrunner2010computational}.
-A simplical complex consisting of up to $p$-simplexes is called a $p$-skeleton.
-Thus, the graphs are 1-skeletons \cite{chung2015persistent}.
-A simplicial complex can be viewed as the higher dimensional generalization of a graph \cite{edelsbrunner2000topological,edelsbrunner2010computational,edelsbrunner2008persistent}.
-Figure \ref{fig:Brain_GF_SC} illustrates the difference between graphs and simplical complexes in representing a brain network.
+A simplicial complex can be viewed as the higher dimensional generalization of a graph \cite{edelsbrunner2008persistent}.
+Figure \ref{fig:Brain_GF_SC} illustrates the difference between graphs and simplicial complexes in representing a brain network.